elemoi0417/workschedule/README.md

 This is a shift management system for hospitals.
 Since it is a system dedicated to one hospital, it is not suitable for operation in other hospitals.
+It was created by the hospital staff.
+Secondary use of this source is free.

 <!-- # Badges -->